-- conduct our current, planned, and future clinical trials of ALRN-6924; - initiate and resume research and preclinical and clinical development of any other product candidates that we may develop; - seek to identify additional product candidates; - seek marketing approvals for any product candidate that successfully completes clinical trials, if any; - require the manufacture of larger quantities of ALRN-6924 for clinical development and potential commercialization; - establish a sales, marketing, and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - maintain, expand and protect our intellectual property portfolio; - acquire or in-license other drugs and technologies; - hire and retain additional clinical, quality control, and scientific personnel; - build out new facilities or expand existing facilities to support our ongoing development activity; and - add operational, financial, and management information systems and personnel, including personnel to support our drug development, any future commercialization effort and our compliance with our obligations as a public company.
+- · conduct our current, planned, and future preclinical studies and clinical trials of ALRN-6924; - initiate and resume research and preclinical and clinical development of any other product candidates that we may develop; - seek to identify additional product candidates; - seek marketing approvals for any product candidate that successfully completes clinical trials, if any; - require the manufacture of larger quantities of ALRN-6924 for clinical development and potential commercialization; - establish a sales, marketing, and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - maintain, expand and protect our intellectual property portfolio;

+- acquire or in-license other drugs and technologies; - hire and retain additional clinical, quality control, and scientific personnel; - build out new facilities or expand existing facilities to support our ongoing development activity; and - add operational, financial, and management information systems and personnel, including personnel to support our drug development, any future commercialization effort and our compliance with our obligations as a public company.

-We believe, based on our current operating plan, that our cash, cash equivalents, and investments of \$38.1 million as of March 31, 2022 will enable us to fund our operating expenses into the fourth quarter of 2023.
+We believe, based on our current operating plan, that our cash, cash equivalents, and investments of \$32.4 million as of June 30, 2022 will enable us to fund our operating expenses through the first quarter of 2024.
+We expect that these cash resources will allow us to fund our operations beyond the planned topline readout from our Phase 1b breast cancer trial, and if warranted by the trial results, to initiate preparation for a potential pivotal trial.
 Our funding estimates are based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate.
 In any event, our cash, cash equivalents and investments will not be sufficient to fund all of the efforts that we plan to undertake or to fund the completion of, the development or commercialization of ALRN-6924.
 Our future viability is dependent on our ability to raise additional capital to finance our operations.